 The first step in hiring a nanny through us is to give us a call, email or submit a family application form through the website, so we can learn more about your needs.

 Sign the Family Agreement

 If you’re ready to start your search with us, we’ll email you our family agreement.
-Carefully read the contract before signing, pay the one-time, non-refundable registration fee of $250 and we’ll contact you after we receive the signed agreement to schedule a full consultation.
-We’ll also send you a credit card authorization form which will enable us to charge a one-time, non-refundable registration fee of $250 to begin the search.
-Please note that this fee is applied to your placement fee should we place someone for you.
+Carefully read the contract before signing, pay the one-time, non-refundable registration fee of $250 and we’ll contact you after we receive the signed agreement to schedule a full consultation with you.
+Please note that the $250 is applied to your placement fee should we place someone for you.

 We’ll use the information that we learned about your family during the interview to carefully create a customized job description.
 Using your job description, we’ll begin to search for and screen potential candidates.